ondrejbenes/benys-list/README.md

 A TODO list that runs on Google cloud.

-* Red
-+ Green
-    * dark  green
-    * lime

 Features:

-entries that consist of a hyperlink (or regular text) and a note entries may be draged and dropped between categories entries are grouped into categories, which can be nested entries and categories may be added, edited or removed supports XML backup and restore
+* entries that consist of a hyperlink (or regular text) and a note
+* entries may be draged and dropped between categories entries are grouped into categories, which can be nested entries and categories may be added, edited or removed supports XML backup and restore